 |Strike Pattern:||Midfoot strike|

 Experts are runners, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-On the upper, hot melt overlays can be seen and they’re fused to the breathable mesh upper.
+- On the upper of this Saucony shoe, hot melt overlays can be seen and they’re fused to the breathable mesh upper.
 These overlays are film-thin to ensure that the shoe is still lightweight.
 Despite their thinness, they still provide lightweight support to the upper of the shoe.

 The Saucony Linchpin comes in standard shoe lengths.
 Runners will be able to get a pair in their usual size preferences.
 Similar to its length, the shoe also comes in standard width measurements: D—medium for male runners and B—medium for female runners.